General Privacy Notice

 The right to withdraw consent

-You can withdraw your consent to BUS holding your personal data at any time and we will action your request immediately.
+Data subjects can withdraw their consent to BUS holding their personal information at any time, and BUS will action such a request immediately.

 Consequences of failing to provide data

 If a data subject does not wish to provide (or requests the removal of) the personal information requested on a registration form for a BUS event, BUS will not then be able to register (or continue to hold the registration of) that data subject for the event concerned.